ybalenko/JS_UW_Module3/README.md

 - Anonymous User.
 A user should be able only to view active ads and get owner's contact details.

 **Subscription states** :
-- Active and can be for 3, 6 or 12 months duration.
+- Active.
 Each active subscription has its start date and duration in days.
-- Inactive
+- Inactive.

 **Ads statuses** :
 - Active